Right to counsel

 Legislation, Civil Commitment - Subject of Petition

-When an indigent person is mentally disabled and requires involuntary admission to residential services, he or she is entitled to appointed counsel at both the capacity determination, Fla.
-Stat. § 393.12, and the hearing to determine involuntary admission, Fla.
-Stat. § 393.11(6).
-Counsel must also be appointed for indigent people subject to petitions for inpatient placement, Fla.
-Stat. § 394.467(4).
+When a person is mentally disabled and requires involuntary admission to residential services, he or she is entitled to appointed counsel at both the capacity determination regardless of indigence, see Fla.
+Stat.
+Ann. § 393.12(5), and the hearing to determine involuntary admission if indigent, see § 393.11(6)(a).
+Counsel must also be appointed for people subject to petitions for involuntary outpatient placement, see § 394.4655(5) (“the court shall appoint the public defender to represent the person . . ., unless the person is otherwise represented by counsel”), or inpatient placement, see § 394.467(4) (same).

 In Auxier v.
 Jerome Golden Center for Behavioral Health, 85 So.3d 1164 (Fla.
 App.
-2012), a ward's GAL commited the ward and then opposed appointment of counsel for the ward, arguing that the GAL's own attorney could represent the ward.
+2012), a ward's guardian commited the ward and then opposed appointment of counsel for the ward, arguing that the guardian's own attorney could represent the ward.
 The Court of Appeals held that the attorney appointed pursuant to § 394.467(4) represents the ward, not any GAL that the ward might have.

-Where the state seeks to place a juvenile in a mental health facility, "If the department's motion, the guardian ad litem's report, or another party based on communication with the child indicates that the child does not agree with the department's motion, then the court shall appoint an attorney to represent the child, if one has not already been appointed."
+Where the state seeks to place a juvenile in a mental health facility, "the court shall appoint a guardian ad litem for the child, if one has not already been appointed, and shall also appoint an attorney for the child."
 Fla.
 R. Juv.
-P. Rule 8.350(a)(6).
+P. Rule 8.350(a)(3).

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.